r-chau/cse15l-lab-reports/lab-report-1-week-2.md

 ```
 $ ssh cs15lwi22@ieng6.ucsd.edu "pwd"
 ```
-* Separting commands with semicolons on the same line will run multiple commands.
+* Separating commands with semicolons on the same line will run multiple commands.
 * To avoid typing in the same command over and over again, you can use the up-arrow on the keyboard to get the recent commands used in the terminal.